camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Current state

-The Camunda web applications are currently not reachable by end-users and will not process any new process instances.
+The Camunda components are currently not reachable by end-users and will not process any new process instances.
 This allows creating a backup of Elasticsearch without losing any data.

 #### Desired state